Gold Niue Coins

 The island of Niue is located in the South Pacific Ocean, roughly 1,500 miles northeast of the nation of New Zealand, east of Tonga, south of Samoa, and west of the Cook Islands.
 The island itself is just 100 square miles in size and has a predominantly Polynesian population of around 1,190 people.

 Niue occupies a unique niche in the world order.
 The nation is a self-governing state that exists in free association with New Zealand.
 The vast majority of diplomatic relations for Niue are handled by the nation of New Zealand on behalf of the people of Niue, and the populace are citizens of New Zealand with Queen Elizabeth II serving as head of state in the capacity of Queen of New Zealand.

 Most of Niue’s people, 90-95%, actually now live in New Zealand, along with 70% of those who actually speak the Niuean language.
 The official languages of the nation are English and Niuean, and the nation’s economy uses the New Zealand dollar as its official currency.

 Purchasing Gold Niue Coins online at Silver.com

 When you purchase Gold Niue Coins on Silver.com, you’ll find a number of payment methods available to complete your transaction.
-We accept Visa and MasterCard credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
+We accept all major credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
 Credit and debit cards have a maximum purchase of $5,000 and generally take one business day to process.